-• The company defines acceptable business use as activities that directly or indirectly support the business of Peter O'Brien Landscaping Limited.

-• The company defines acceptable personal use on company time as reasonable and limited personal communication or recreation, such as reading or game playing.

-• Only devices individually approved by the DOT may be connected to any IT equipment in the Peter O'Brien Landscaping Limited.
+- The company defines acceptable business use as activities that directly or indirectly support the business of Peter O'Brien Landscaping Limited. - The company defines acceptable personal use on company time as reasonable and limited personal communication or recreation, such as reading or game playing. - Only devices individually approved by the DOT may be connected to any IT equipment in the Peter O'Brien Landscaping Limited.
 This includes USB storage devices, such as memory keys, mobile phones or cameras.

-- Devices may not be used at any time to:

-- o Store or transmit illicit materials o Store or transmit proprietary information

-- o Harass others

-- o Engage in outside business activities
+o Engage in outside business activities

 - o Etc.

 - Employees may use their mobile device to access the following company-owned resources:

 - o Email

 - o Calendars

 - o Contacts

-• The Peter O'Brien Landscaping Limited has a zero-tolerance policy for texting or emailing while driving and only hands-free talking while driving is permitted.
+- The Peter O'Brien Landscaping Limited has a zero-tolerance policy for texting or emailing while driving and only hands-free talking while driving is permitted.